In the above diagram, fine lines represent single-bit (and serial) data paths,

 07 | 0x00 | (nothing) | 15 | 0x80 | (nothing) |

-The "I/O 13 xx" devices may not have been limited to the Model 730 Fixed/Removable Disk.
+The "Block I/O" (code 08 xx) devices include extended memory, dual cassette, floppy diskette, as well as the Model 730 Fixed/Removable Disk.
 The protocol is a block input/output of program steps, but could be used for (extended) register data as well.
 Sufficiently sophisticated code in ROM could allow all of RAM to be used for registers, and/or implement a simple "operating system" that demand-paged program and register data in RAM.